canonical/data-science-stack/docs/how-to/enable-gpu.rst

 Enable NVIDIA GPUs
 ==================

-The following section describes how to configure the DSS to utilize the host's NVIDIA GPU.
-This is achieved by configuring the underlying MicroK8s, that the
+This guide describes how to configure DSS to utilise your NVIDIA GPUs.

 Prerequisites
 ^^^^^^^^^^^^^